meghdadFar/wordview/README.rst

 Utilities
 #########

-``wordview``` has a number of utility functions that you can use for common pre and post processing tasks in NLP.
+``wordview`` offers a number of utility functions that you can use for common pre and post processing tasks in NLP.
 See `utilities documentation page <./docs/source/utilities.rst>`__ for usage and examples.

 Contributing